Congratulations on accepting a Graduate Assistant position at Austin Peay State University!

 Assistants encounter.
 This website will help you prepare for your time at Austin Peay State University

-Laying out the necessary information related to be a student and a graduate assistant
+Laying out the necessary information related to being a student and a graduate assistant

-Providing information related ot campus life and essential campus knowledge
+Providing information related to campus life and essential campus knowledge

 And letting you know what resources are available to you on campus.